Bullying and harassment

 Further advice and support at the University

-If you would like to speak with someone outside of the department you may prefer to make use of the University’s confidential harassment adviser network.
+Information on the Harassment Adviser Network: If you would like to speak with someone outside of the department you may prefer to make use of the University’s confidential harassment adviser network.
 There are approximately 300 harassment advisers within the University, with two (one of either sex) appointed within each department and faculty.
 You can arrange to discuss any problems you might be having with regards to bullying by emailing or calling 01865 270760.

-This University maintained webpage details several services both internal and external for support and advice.
+Internal and external sources of advice: This University maintained webpage details several services both internal and external for support and advice.

-Both designed for students, the counselling service (run centrally) and the advice service (run by the Oxford University Student Union), are excellent sources of advice and support.
+Student Counselling Service and Student Advice Service: Both designed for students, the counselling service (run centrally) and the advice service (run by the Oxford University Student Union), are excellent sources of advice and support.

 Online training in harassment